jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

   type: 'single-stim',
   stimulus: 'image1.jpg',
   choices: [89,78], // Y or N
-  prompt: '<p class="center-content">Press Y to Continue.
+  prompt: '<p>Press Y to Continue.
 Press N to end the experiment</p>',
   on_finish: function(data){
     if(data.key_press == 78){
       jsPsych.endExperiment('The experiment was ended by pressing N.');